-A: Absent marriage or other acts which would emancipate the child, child support orders continue until the child reaches age 18.
+A: Absent marriage or other acts that would emancipate the child, child support orders continue until the child reaches age 18.
 If the child is in high school at age 18, support continues until high school graduation.
 If the child is disabled, it may be possible to continue child support for an indefinite period.
-Texas law makes no provision for support during college, or the payment of college expenses.
+Texas law makes no provision for support during college or the payment of college expenses.
 However, this can be done by a contract between the parties if an agreement can be reached on this issue.

 Q: Is spousal support available while the divorce is pending in court, or only after the divorce has become final?

 A: The court may order that one spouse support the other during the divorce process and/or after the divorce has become final.
 Courts may issue orders awarding temporary spousal support if one spouse is unemployed or earning significantly less than the other.
-There are no guidelines for temporary spousal support, so if you're seeking support, you should be prepared to show what your needs are and what resources your spouse has to meet those needs.
-Support awarded pending the final decree of divorce is not to extend beyond the period of time necessary for the prosecution of the divorce action.
+There are no guidelines for temporary spousal support, so if you’re seeking support, you should be prepared to show what your needs are and what resources your spouse has to meet those needs.
+Support awarded pending the final decree of divorce does not extend beyond the period of time necessary for the completion of the divorce action.

 Q: What is the duration of alimony payments?

 A: If a party qualifies for court-ordered spousal support, the maximum duration is usually established by the length of the marriage.
 If the marriage lasted 10 to 20 years, the maximum duration is five years.
 If the marriage lasted 20 to 30 years, the maximum duration is seven years.
 If the marriage was longer than 30 years, the maximum duration is 10 years.
 There are a few exceptions to this, and also a judge is not required to order the maximum number of years.

 Q: What factors will the court consider when determining how much alimony to award to a party?